 - Improved productivity for remote employees

-A business might not require all these benefits from its VPN, but it should demand the following essential VPN features:
+A company might not require all these benefits from its business VPN, but it should demand the following essential VPN features:

 - Security — The VPN should protect data while it's traveling on the public network.
 If intruders attempt to capture the data, they should be unable to read or use it.

 - Reliability — Employees and remote offices should be able to connect to the VPN with no trouble at any time (unless hours are restricted), and the VPN should provide the same quality of connection for each user even when it is handling its maximum number of simultaneous connections.